kostandinang/quartz/content/products/cloudmeet.md

 ## The lessons

 This was intrapreneurship.
-We had the backing of Ritech but the speed of a startup.
+We had the backing of the company, and the speed of a startup.
 The pressure to ship was real.
 The need to get it right was real.

-I learned that architecture matters most when you're moving fast.
+Architecture matters most when you're moving fast.
 We built six distinct components.
 If we'd made them all talk to each other directly, we'd have been stuck.
 The boundaries let us move and work on different pieces independently.

-I learned that WebRTC is powerful but unforgiving.
+WebRTC is powerful but unforgiving.
 You can't fake latency.
 You can't hide bad network conditions.
 You either build it right or users feel every millisecond of lag.

-I learned that "capable of hosting 100 users concurrently" sounds simple until you're actually doing it.
+Learned that "capable of hosting 100 users concurrently" sounds simple until you're actually doing it.
 Then you're optimizing stream forwarding, managing server resources, and testing under load.

-But mostly I learned that the best projects are the ones where you're figuring it out as you go.
-Where you're of the first members.
-Where the architecture is still being sketched on whiteboards.